0phoff/ibb/README.md

 - **ImageCanvas**: Barebones widget to draw numpy arrays as images and rectangles.
 Use this to create your own widgets.
 - **ImageViewer**: Image list browser.
-- **BramboxViewer**: Brambox dataset browser.
+- **BoundingBoxViewer**: Brambox dataset browser.
 Browse through your annotations or detections for visual inspection.
 - **CutoutViewer**: Brambox dataset browser, but view individual annotations or detections as cutouts of the image.